 Back in 2014 I wrote a blogpost saying that truckmakers behaviour smelled of cartel.
 At the time, the truckmakers had just successfully torpedoed a proposal to allow – not mandate – smarter, safer and more fuel-efficient truck designs.
 It was quite a surreal experience with truckmakers opposing more design freedom saying it would upset “competitive neutrality”.
 Our joint position with hauliers was: “who cares, we want more competition so bring on the new cabs”.
 But truckmakers rallied their friends in the member state transport ministries and managed to postpone the enabling of new designs to after 2020.

-This blogpost was first published as a comment by EurActiv
+This article was first published by Oxford Energy Forum

 If you want to stay up to date, subscribe to the T&E Bulletin.